 His studies of sticklebacks and other species have allowed Dolph to build a model of a process that he terms ecological speciation, in which adaptation to different environments generates new species.
 He is the author of The Ecology of Adaptive Radiation (2000) and The Analysis of Biological Data (second edition, 2015).

-Professor of Zoology, Biodiversity Research Centre, University of British Columbia
+University Killam Professor, Biodiversity Research Centre, University of British Columbia

 adaptive radiation , genetics of adaptation, biodiversity, origin of species, species diversity